Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 how Linux works and where to look for evidence should you be assigned an analysis where the subject device runs a version of Linux.

-For years now, Linux has been a popular server operating sysetm, utilized in enterprise environments across the world.
-In the past few years there has been a steady growth of "desktop" Linux, particualary with the emergence of user oriented distributions like Ubuntu, Mint and derivations based on them.
+For years now, Linux has been a popular server operating system, utilized in enterprise environments across the world.
+In the past few years there has been a steady growth of "desktop" Linux, particularly with the emergence of user oriented distributions like Ubuntu, Mint and derivations based on them.
 A growth in Linux compatible software for specialized tasks such as video editing, publishing, and even gaming has resulted in Linux being more widely adopted.
-Alwasy strong in academia, the growth of Linux destop applications has resulted in a much wider user base.
+Always strong in academia, the growth of Linux desktop applications has resulted in a much wider user base.

-Given the popularity of the Android operating system, which is (in simple terms) based on Linux, there has always been a stronger need for familiarity with Linux in the analisys of mobile devices.
+Given the popularity of the Android operating system, which is (in simple terms) based on Linux, there has always been a stronger need for familiarity with Linux in the analysis of mobile devices.
 But Android is not the same as Linux on desktop computers.
 Similar for sure, but file system differences and application analysis are widely divergent.